Hand Dryer Heights & Considerations for Disabled Toilets in Australia

 What is the correct height of a hand dryer in a disabled toilet?

-Choosing speed and noise factors
+Consider speed and noise factors

 Some people with disabilities could have sensitivities to loud noises, so think about whether you will need to select a hand dryer with quiet operation.
 In addition, some people with disabilities may have reduced energy or mobility, so a fast-working, high speed dryer will be a sensible choice.
-Space is also a highly important feature within disabled bathrooms, so look to low-profile hand dryers to provide more space for a wheelchair to be maneuvered in the room.
+Space is also a highly important factor within disabled bathrooms, so look to low-profile hand dryers to provide more space for a wheelchair to be maneuvered inside the room.

 Ideal hand dryers for disabled washrooms

 Choosing hand dryers for disabled washrooms is not like choosing hand dryers for regular washrooms.
 There are several things you have to consider, though understandably you’d still want a unit that will complement your washroom, perform well and give you the best value for money.